nishantparihar/JobsDataInsightPlatform/readme.md

 Once the servers are running, you can access the application in your browser at `http://localhost:3000` for the frontend and `http://localhost:5000` for the backend API.

+## Deployment

+The application is deployed and can be accessed at [Jobs Data Insight Platform](https://jobs-data-insight-platform.vercel.app/).

 ## Contributing

 1. Fork the repository.